 Designed for navigation of rivers and sounds, the beamy, wooden-hulled American paddle steamers, usually with single-cylinder 'walking beam' engines and built mainly in New York/Brooklyn, proved more suited than British vessels to the Pearl River and subsequently the Yangtse.
 The profits encouraged Russells to make a business of shipping as more than an adjunct to trade.
 When the Lower Yangtse ports of Hankow, Kiukiang and Chinkiang were opened to foreign trade in 1861, Russells' Managing Director in Shanghai, Edward Cunningham, proposed that the firm an extend its activities to directly engage in steam navigation in China.
-After his proposal had been endorsed, on 27 March 1862 the Shanghai Steam Navigation Company Limited was formed as a joint stock company representing a number of financial interests.
-Partners of Russell & Co. along with Chinese shareholders held the majority of shares but as much as 30% of shares was held by the smaller British mercantile houses in China.
-The managing partner of Russell & Co. in Shanghai was customarily elected President, and at least one other member of the firm was chosen as a director.

-A number of American-built vessels were purchased and brought out to China, steaming via the South Atlantic, Cape Town, Colombo and Singapore.
+A number of American-built vessels listed below were purchased and brought out to China, steaming via the South Atlantic, Cape Town, Colombo and Singapore.
 They soon proved very successful on the Lower Yangtse, overshadowing the assorted rival vessels that had commenced these trades.
 In 1864, SSNC opened a short coastal line south of Shanghai through the Chusan archipelago to the port city of Ningpo, which at that time was a busier commercial and financial centre than Shanghai.
-By mid-1865 Russells felt themselves strong enough to try to eliminate the competition.
-On the Canton River, however, trade had become so competitive that Russells were willing to agree to an arrangement whereby they withdrew from the trade at the time other companies formed the Hong Kong, Canton & Macao Steamboat Co.
-(HCMSB).
-The quid pro quo was agreements in 1866 and 1867 whereby Jardines, Dent & Co., the HCMSB interests and A. Heard & Co. agreed not to engage in the Yangtse trade (including Ningpo).
-The ensuing virtual monopoly of the Lower Yangtse steamship trade resulted in Shanghai S.N.
+A virtual monopoly of the Lower Yangtse steamship trade resulted in Shanghai S.N.
 Co. becoming the largest and most powerful steamship company in Chinese waters.
-SSNC also maintained coastal lines.
-In 1862 it had opened a northern line from Shanghai to Chefoo and Tientsin and continued to operate the Hong Kong-Shanghai route until this was restricted to other companies under a January 1867 agreement.
-In 1864 and 1865 the coastal steamer Pembroke operated a service from Shanghai to Nagasaki.
+But by the late 1860s it was becoming apparent that British steamers with iron hulls and multi-cylinder engines were gaining superiority over the mainly wooden-hulled paddle steamers built in the United States and which were also more expensive.

-By the late 1860s it was becoming apparent that British steamers with iron hulls and multi-cylinder engines were gaining superiority over the mainly wooden-hulled paddle steamers built in the United States and which were also more expensive.
-In 1867 Jardines' almost new Lamont was purchased and renamed Chihli for the northern service.
-In 1870 a coastal steamer, Shantung and a larger 'walking- beam' Yangtse steamer, Hupeh, both iron-hulled but based on existing SSNC wooden hulled ships of American design, were delivered from A.& J. Inglis of Glasgow.
+Shantung and a larger 'walking- beam' Yangtse steamer, Hupeh, both iron-hulled but based on existing SSNC wooden hulled ships of American design, were delivered from A.& J. Inglis of Glasgow.
 Although Shantung appeared to have stability problems, Hupeh proved to be very satisfactory in service.
-SSNC deployments in 1873 were as follows:
+SSNC Yangtze and Ningpo deployments in 1873 were as follows: